xug15/training_book/ii-basic-bioinfo-analyses.md

 chmod -R 775 * # make all DIRs writable and executable by "share" group

-# The permission for three kinds of FILEs:
+# The permission for FILEs:

 chmod  444 *.fastq # all the raw data are read-only for all users